johnidm/udemy-course-code-repository/README.md

 # Udemy Course Code Repository

-This repository is used to track code made during my study journey on [Udemy](https://www.udemy.com/).
+Throughout my studies on [Udemy](https://www.udemy.com/) and reading official documentations, I have maintained this repository to host and organize my code.